We're a Community Interest Company (C.I.C) campaigning to prevent plastic pollution at source.

-Gus is an Environmental Consultant and is the Project Manager for Refill UK.
+Gus is the International Project Manager for Refill.
 He was a local Green Councillor for five years with Bristol City Council, and served as Assistant Mayor for Neighbourhoods.

 Meet the Steering Group